juliyvchirkov/sh.which/readme.md

 This ``which`` replica had been tested across and confirmed to run *the same brilliant way* with interpreters ``ash``, ``bash``, ``busybox sh``, ``dash``, ``ksh``, ``loksh``, ``mksh``, ``oksh``, ``pdksh``, ``posh``, ``yash`` and ``zsh``.

-Each interpretter in a row has been involved for test rounds in both regular and strict ``POSIX``modes.
+Each interpreter in a row has been involved for test rounds in both regular and strict ``POSIX`` modes.
 The last one has been achieved by launching shells thru `sh` symlink.

-Interpretters from the above list running under ``sh``  name turn to act the strict ``POSIX`` way **[to be extremely close](https://www.gnu.org/software/bash/manual/html_node/Bash-POSIX-Mode.html)** to the standard **[sh interpretter](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html)** by default, thus making the testing phase much easier.
+Interpreters from the above list running under ``sh``  name turn to act the strict ``POSIX`` way **[to be extremely close](https://www.gnu.org/software/bash/manual/html_node/Bash-POSIX-Mode.html)** to the standard **[sh interpreter](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html)** by default, thus making the testing phase much easier.

 ## Dependencies